harshkale612/Food-Ordering-App/README.md

 ⚠️ **Important:

-If site is unable to load then please check changes in swiggy's api
+If Harsh Foood is unable to load then please check changes in swiggy's api, swiggy might have updated their api.

 ** To avoid **CORS policy errors** while running this project locally,
 please install and enable the **Allow CORS: Access-Control-Allow-Origin**  browser extention and